ktsu2i/course-/README.md

 - Find the best solution for user authentication
   - I needed to manage the user table in local, so professors involved in this project suggested me to search open-source IAM and consider pros and cons to decide what we use.
   - Eventually, those who will work on projects for TUJ in the future can also access the user table and easily implement user authentication systems.
-  - I implemented a user authentication system with Clerk at first, but we decided to use Keycloak.
+  - I implemented a user authentication system with Clerk at first, but we decided to use Keycloak with Docker.

 ## Tech Stack